lowRISC/opentitan/hw/ip/lc_ctrl/doc/_index.md

 ### NVM_DEBUG_EN

-NVM modules like Flash implement debug access that bypasses memory protection or lock-down.
+NVM modules like flash implement debug access that bypasses memory protection or lock-down.
 This feature may be there for a variety of reasons, but primarily it can be used to debug the normal behavior of the controller.

 This type of functionality, if it exists, must be disabled during specific life cycle states.